-Well, whether you prefer restorative flows or a sweaty Vinyasa, come from CrossFit or the couch, the Bayou City has a plethora of yoga studios to help you find the fit to your flow.
-So limber up, try something new, and roll out your mat at our favorite yoga studios in Houston.
+Whether you prefer restorative flows or a sweaty Vinyasa, Houston has plenty of yoga studios to help you find the fit to your flow.
+So, limber up, try something new, and roll out your mat — here are the best yoga studios in the city.

 With seven studios across the city, you’re bound to find a convenient space to get on your mat.
 Whether you’re into hot yoga or Forrest, YogaWorks (formerly YogaOne) has something for every yogi.
 And with an in-studio juice bar at the Midtown studio, you can hydrate with a delicious juice or smoothie after class.
 Bonus: thanks to the studio’s assimilation into the YogaWorks family, even if you can’t make it to the studio, you’ve still got online instruction in your living room.

 The first yoga-only studio in Cypress, Shaka Power Yoga focuses on building a community with ‘aloha,’ which is more than just the Hawaiian word for hello.
 It also means love, peace, and affection.
 And what is shaka?
 It’s a Hawaiian hand gesture to greet someone!
 You’ll find heated and non-heated flows in this outside-the-loop yoga community, plus fun events like Yoga in the BEERbs, a class held at a local beer garden.
 Aloha to that!